worldbank/gld/Support/B - Country Survey Details/NPL/LFS/Correspondence_National_International_Classifications.md

 **NSIC 2017 VS.ISIC Rev.3**

-The NSIC used in NPL 2017 is at two-digit level and is identical to ISIC Rev.3, so there is no revision to NSIC 2017.
+The NSIC used in NPL 2017 is at four-digit level and is identical to ISIC Rev.4, so there is no revision to NSIC 2017.

 ## Correspondence in the classification of occupations